Pralkopodobny/najglebszyDeepLearningEverMade/README.md

 ### my model with gabor filter
-I used gabor filter ([sorce code]()) to extract features from images (parameters of filter I got by trial and error).
+I used gabor filter ([sorce code](https://github.com/Pralkopodobny/najglebszyDeepLearningEverMade/blob/master/lab_4/preprocessing/gaborFilter.py)) to extract features from images (I got parameters of filter by trial and error).
 It resulted in small decrease of accuracy.
 |  | accuracy |
 |--|--|
 | **my model without gabor filter preprocessing** | 0.9253 |
 | **my model with gabor filter preprocessing** | 0.905 |

 ### my model with binarization
-I used best threshold from k-NN research and binarized ([sorce code]()) images.
+I used best threshold from k-NN research and binarized ([sorce code](https://github.com/Pralkopodobny/najglebszyDeepLearningEverMade/blob/master/lab_4/preprocessing/binarizator.py)) images.
 The results are not surprising: Binarization of image results in loss of information so model is not able to predict as good as it would without it.
 |  | accuracy |
 |--|--|
 | **my model without binarization of images** | 0.9253 |
 | **my model with binarization of images** | 0.8840 |

 ### my model with extension of training dataset
-I translated ([sorce code]()) images by a vector and added them to the training dataset.
+I translated ([sorce code](https://github.com/Pralkopodobny/najglebszyDeepLearningEverMade/blob/master/lab_4/preprocessing/translator.py)) images by a vector and added them to the training dataset.
 It didn't change accuracy too much, however during training process we could observe smaller diffrence between training accuracy and validation accuracy.
 It could mean that this method reduces [overfitting](https://en.wikipedia.org/wiki/Overfitting).
 |  | accuracy |
 |--|--|
 | **my model without extension of training dataset** | 0.9253 |
 | **my model with extension of training dataset** | 0.9271 |

+## Usage
+You need machine with python +3.6 and tensorflow, opencv, keras, numpy librarys installed.
+It is also recommended to download and enable CUDA on your machine ([tutorial](https://www.tensorflow.org/install/gpu)).
+You can run tests  by running [KNN_tests.py](https://github.com/Pralkopodobny/najglebszyDeepLearningEverMade/blob/master/lab_4/tests/KNN_tests.py) and [my_model_test.py](https://github.com/Pralkopodobny/najglebszyDeepLearningEverMade/blob/master/lab_4/tests/my_model_test.py) after cloning this git repository.
+If you want to use trained models you can load them from [files](https://github.com/Pralkopodobny/najglebszyDeepLearningEverMade/tree/master/lab_4/tests) using [this function](https://www.tensorflow.org/guide/keras/save_and_serialize).